twurple/twurple/docs/twitch-webhooks/basic-usage/listening-to-events.md

 listener.listen();
 ```

+Please note that the port you supply needs to be **available from the outside**.
+If you are testing locally, you may need to forward the port to your development machine.

-After that, you can subscribe to all supported events using this listener:
+When your listener is set up, you can subscribe to all supported events using this listener:

 ```typescript
 import { HelixStream } from 'twitch';